 Table of Contents

-UPSC Mains Syllabus: Candidates preparing for the UPSC Mains Exam 2024 must thoroughly cover the entire UPSC Mains Syllabus.
+Candidates preparing for the UPSC Mains Exam must thoroughly cover the entire UPSC Mains Syllabus from the beginning of their preparation itself, in an integrated manner with the prelims exam.
 The Union Public Service Commission (UPSC) includes a wide array of subjects in the mains exams, such as Indian History, Geography, and General Studies, many others.
-The UPSC Civil Services Examination is a prestigious test of skill and knowledge, and understanding the UPSC Mains Syllabus 2024 is crucial to cracking it.
+The UPSC Civil Services Examination is a prestigious test of skill and knowledge, and understanding the UPSC Mains Syllabus 2025 is crucial for cracking it.
 As a dedicated aspirant, you must grasp the vast range of subjects covered in the syllabus.

 To succeed in the UPSC CSE Mains exam, candidates need to know the UPSC Syllabus for mains and exam patterns as well.
-The article provided below will explain the mains exam syllabus.
-For a speedy overview, check the table below.
+Read further and learn about the mains exam syllabus and for a speedy overview, check the table below.

 Category | Syllabus |